Why Cookie-Cutter Guitar Teaching Methods Suck And How To Teach Your Guitar Students To Turn Them Into Kickass Musicians Fast

 Step 4: Offer classes that help your students develop specific musical skills they need to reach their goals.
 Get your students to enroll in the right combination of classes that are appropriate for their unique goals.

 This approach helps your students reach their goals quickly and reduces the number of hours you have to teach.
+You will be able to help a lot of students with this teaching model, while working less hours than most guitar teachers.

 Question: “But Tom Hess, aren't private lessons better than group classes?
 Isn’t it true that students get more of their teachers’ undivided attention during a private lesson?”